alemart/speedy-vision/README.md

 ##### Automatic sensitivity

-When you specify the number of features you expect to get, Speedy will automatically learn a sensitivity value that gives you that amount of features (within a tolerance range).
+Sensitivity alone does not give you control of how many feature points you will get.
+When you specify the number of features you expect to get, Speedy will automatically learn a sensitivity value that gives you that amount of features, within a tolerance range.

+Automatic sensitivity is meant to be used with media configured for [dynamic usage](#speedymediaoptions).
 It takes a few calls to the feature detector for Speedy to adjust the sensitivity.
 Multiple calls is what you will be doing anyway if you need to detect features in a video (see the example below).

 Speedy finds the feature points on the GPU.
-Although this is an efficient process, downloading data from the GPU is an expensive operation.
-The more features you get, the more data has to be downloaded from the GPU.
-This impacts performance.
-The sensitivity value alone does not give you control of how many feature points you will get. **Setting an expected number of feature points may thus help you with stability and performance**.
+Although this is an efficient process, downloading data from the GPU is expensive.
+The more features you get, the more data has to be downloaded. **Setting an expected number of feature points may thus help you with stability and performance**.

 The `config.expected` option can either be a number or an object with the following keys: